 Full of natural beauty the breathtaking coastline ranges from rugged cliffs in the north to the Atlantic rollers of the windy west and long swathes of golden sand in the south.
-Don't neglect inland though - flowerfilled meadows, undulating farmland and leafy hidden valleys all linked by tranquil country lanes.
+Inland is equally scenic, with flower- filled meadows, undulating farmland and leafy hidden valleys all linked by tranquil country lanes.